Marco-Santoni/Marco-Santoni.github.io-src/content/started_podcasting.md

 Title: How I started podcasting
 Date: 2021-08-09 09:35
 Slug: start_podcasting
-Status: draft
+Status: published

-On May 2021, the first episode of my podcast went live.
+On May 2021, the first episode of my first podcast went live.
 The podcast is called [Intervista Pythonista](http://intervistapythonista.com/) and is co-hosted with [Cesare Placanica](https://it.linkedin.com/in/cesare-placanica).
 Cesare and I are members of the [Python Milano](http://milano.python.it/) community that helped us to kick-off the idea.

 ## Why podcasting?